Flint Water System Advisory Council

 Announcements

 This is a new site.
-Please help us to make it as user-friendly as possible by sending suggestions to our email address: wsac@cityofflint.com.
+Please help us to make it as user-friendly as possible by sending suggestions to our email address (wsac@cityofflint.com) or filling out our contact form.

 About Us